-Auschwitz-Birkenau epitomized the hybrid of an extermination center and concentration camp.
-The lethal gas Zyklon B – an insecticide - was utilized in chambers attached to crematoria that could murder – when working to capacity – well more than 6,000 Jews per day, an improvement over earlier cabon monoxide methodologies.
-As a concentration camp, Auschwitz comprised subcamps located near factories and industrial sites to provide cheap slave labor producing goods for the Third Reich.
+Auschwitz would evolve into the epitome of the hybrid camps, constituting a concentration camp to hold and punish prisoners deemed enemies of the Nazi state; an extermination camp (Birkenau or Auschwitz 2); and a series of forced or slave labor camps (e.g. Buna-Monowitz) providing cheap, dispensable labor to factories and businesses serving the German war effort.
+At the height of operations, the lethal insecticide Zyklon B was utilized in chambers attached to crematoria that could asphyxiate more than 4,000 Jews per day, an improvement over earlier carbon monoxide technology for murdering Jews.
+More than one million Jews perished in these chambers.
+As a slave or forced labor camp, Auschwitz comprised subcamps located near factories and industrial sites to provide cheap slave labor producing goods for the Third Reich.
 For example, Buna, also known as Auschwitz III or Monowitz, was a subcamp utilizing slave labor for the IG Farben Industries to make synthetic rubber.
-The SS would sell Jews to IG Farben, and the latter made a healthy profit from a never-ending supply of cheap labor who were worked to death.
-Aircraft factories, mines, and other war material plants took advantage of proximity to concentration camps to profit from the cheap labor of Jewish prisoners.
+The SS would sell Jews to IG Farben, and the latter would profit from a never-ending supply of cheap labor.
+Conditions were horrid, prisoners who perished from starvation, disease, and overwork would be replaced by new prisoners.
+Aircraft factories, mines, and other war material plants took advantage of proximity to concentration camps to profit from the cheap labor of prisoners.

 --Michael D. Bulmash, K1966